rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 </p> -->

-Click your avatar to connect with your Twitch account.
-You can open your Twitch dashboard/stream manager, which actually looks quite similar to the Twitch Studio interface.
-If you prefer recording and uploading videos to streaming, click Video Producer.
-Here, you can select recorded video files to upload to Twitch.
+Click your avatar to interact with your Twitch account.
+You can open your Twitch dashboard, which you'll notice looks quite similar to the Twitch Studio interface.
+If you prefer sharing recorded content to live streaming, click Video Producer.
+Here, you can upload videos to your Twitch channel.

 ![UI avatar menu](https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/UI_avatar_menu.PNG)
 <!-- <p align="center">